l-palermo/CV/README.md

 * Leading projects through all phases, from feasibility study to construction in accordance with a variety of regulation and standards.
 * Wide use of BIM ( Building Information Modelling ) from early stages to construction.
 * Active communication with clients, project manager, consultants and specialist designer to achieve high-quality design’s objectives.
-* Reseach and selection of high quality products to meet company design standard, building regulations and client expectations.
+* Reseach and selection of high-quality products to meet company design standard, building regulations and client expectations.
-* Onboard junior architects, helping them to approaching new softwares and to understand company's standards and procedures.
+* Onboard junior architects, helping them to approach new software and to understand company's standards and procedures.

 **Southstudio Architects** ( 10.2015 - 03.2016) - London, UK
 *Architect Assistant*